Georgia (U.S. state): Education

 Georgia county and city public school systems are administered by school boards with members elected at the local level.
 As of 2013, all but 19 of 181 boards are elected from single-member districts.
-Residents and activist groups in Fayette County, Georgia sued the board of commissioners and school board for maintaining an election system based on at-large voting, which tended to increase the power of the majority and effectively prevented minority participation on elected local boards for nearly 200 years.
+Residents and activist groups in Fayette County sued the board of commissioners and school board for maintaining an election system based on at-large voting, which tended to increase the power of the majority and effectively prevented minority participation on elected local boards for nearly 200 years.
 A change to single-member districts has resulted in the African-American minority being able to elect representatives of its choice.

-Georgia high schools (grades nine through twelve) are required to administer a standardized, multiple choice End of Course Test, or EOCT, in each of eight core subjects: algebra, geometry, U.S. history, economics, biology, physical science, ninth grade literature and composition, and American literature.
+Georgia high schools (grades nine through twelve) are required to administer a standardized, multiple choice End of Course Test, or EOCT, in each of eight core subjects: algebra, geometry, U.S. history, economics, biology, physical science, ninth-grade literature and composition, and American literature.
 The official purpose of the tests is to assess "specific content knowledge and skills".
 Although a minimum test score is not required for the student to receive credit in the course, completion of the test is mandatory.
 The EOCT score accounts for 15% of a student's grade in the course.
 The Georgia Milestone evaluation is taken by public school students in the state.
-In 2020, because of the ongoing COVID-19 pandemic, the Georgia State BOE agreed to state superintendent Richard Woods’ proposal to change the weight of the EOCT test to only count for 0.01% of the Student's course grade.
+In 2020, because of the ongoing COVID-19 pandemic, the Georgia State BOE agreed to state superintendent Richard Woods' proposal to change the weight of the EOCT test to only count for 0.01% of the Student's course grade.
 This change is currently only in effect for the 2020–21 school year.

 Georgia has 85 public colleges, universities, and technical colleges in addition to more than 45 private institutes of higher learning.
 Among Georgia's public universities is the flagship research university, the University of Georgia, founded in 1785 as the country's oldest state-chartered university and the birthplace of the American system of public higher education.
 The University System of Georgia is the presiding body over public post-secondary education in the state.
-The System includes 29 institutions of higher learning and is governed by the Georgia Board of Regents.
-Georgia's workforce of more than 6.3 million is constantly refreshed by the growing number of people who move there along with the 90,000 graduates from the universities, colleges and technical colleges across the state, including the highly ranked University of Georgia, Georgia Institute of Technology, Georgia State University and Emory University.
+The System includes 26 institutions of higher learning and is governed by the Georgia Board of Regents.
+Georgia's workforce of more than 6.3 million is constantly refreshed by the growing number of people who move there along with the 90,000 graduates from the universities, colleges and technical colleges across the state, including the highly ranked University of Georgia, Georgia Institute of Technology, Georgia State University, Kennesaw State University, Spelman College, and Emory University.

 The HOPE Scholarship, funded by the state lottery, is available to all Georgia residents who have graduated from high school or earned a General Educational Development certificate.
-The student must maintain a 3.2 or higher grade point average and attend a public college or university in the state.
+The student must maintain a 3.0 or higher grade point average and attend a public college or university in the state.

 The Georgia Historical Society, an independent educational and research institution, has a research center located in Savannah.
 The research center's library and archives hold the oldest collection of materials related to Georgia history in the nation.